-- Safety: ITS Deployment Analysis Systems (IDAS) models of Advanced Regional Traffic Interactive Management Information System (ARTIMIS) in Cincinnati and Northern Kentucky estimated traveler information reduced fatalities 3.2% (1). - Mobility: Drivers who use route-specific travel time information instead of wide-area traffic advisories can improve on-time performance by 5% to 13% in the Washington DC metropolitan area (1).

-Modeling studies in Detroit, Seattle, and Washington, DC have shown slight improvements in corridor capacity with provision of traveler information (2).

-Modeling performed as part of an evaluation of 9 ITS implementation projects in San Antonio, Texas indicated that drivers of vehicles with in-vehicle navigation devices could experience an 8.1% reduction in delay (3).

-A study conducted in Salt Lake City, Utah show that 511 users can reduce peak period late arrivals by 14% when compared to nonusers.
-The combination of 511 and DMS showed that the reductions can be up to 24% (4).
+- Safety: ITS Deployment Analysis Systems (IDAS) models of the Advanced Regional Traffic Interactive Management Information System (ARTIMIS) in Cincinnati, Ohio, and Northern Kentucky estimated that traveler information reduced fatalities by 3.2% (RITA, U.S. Department of Transportation 2013). - Mobility: Drivers who use route-specific travel time information instead of wide-area traffic advisories can improve on-time performance by 5% to 13% in the Washington, D.C., metropolitan area (RITA, U.S. Department of Transportation 2013). - Modeling studies in Detroit, Seattle, and Washington, D.C., have shown slight improvements in corridor capacity with provision of traveler information (Maccubbin et al. 2008). - Modeling performed as part of an evaluation of nine ITS implementation projects in San Antonio, Texas, indicated that drivers of vehicles with in-vehicle navigation devices could experience an 8.1% reduction in delay (ITS Joint Program Office, U.S. Department of Transportation 2009). - A study conducted in Salt Lake City, Utah, shows that 11 users can reduce peak-period late arrivals by 14%

-Internet traveler users saved 8.4% of travel time in San Antonio Area (14).

-The Vehicle Information and Communication System (VICS) in Japan provides the latest road traffic information to drivers via car navigation systems since 1996.
-The Japanese Ministry of Construction estimates that with a national deployment rate of 30%, VICS would reduce traffic congestion by 6%.
-(33).

-- Efficiency: The simulation study in the Washington, DC area found that 40 percent of travelers who use pre-trip traveler information would save \$60.00 or more per year (1). - Energy/Environment: A simulation study indicated that integrating traveler information with traffic and incident management systems in Seattle, Washington could reduce emissions by 1% to 3%, lower fuel consumption by 0.8%, and improve fuel economy by 1.3% (1).

-• Customer Satisfaction: An evaluation of Arizona 511 telephone traveler information system found that more than 70 percent of users surveyed were satisfied with the enhancements (1)

-In Houston, real-time travel time information posted on Dynamic Message Signs (DMS) influenced drivers' route choice.
-Eighty-five (85) percent of respondents indicated that they changed their route based on the information provided.
-(Of these respondents, 66 percent said that they saved travel time as a result of the route change, 29 percent were not sure).
-Overall, drivers were primarily interested in seeing incident and travel time information (5).
+- when compared to nonusers.
+The combination of 511 and DMSs showed that the reductions can be up to 24% (Transportation Research Record: Journal of the Transportation Research Board, No. 2086). - Internet-user travelers saved 8.4% of travel time in the San Antonio, Texas, area (Walton et al. 2006). - The Vehicle Information and Communication System (VICS) in Japan has provided the latest road-traffic information to drivers through car navigation systems since 1996.
+The Japanese Ministry of Construction estimated that with a national deployment rate of 30%, VICS would reduce traffic congestion by 6% (Klein 2001). - Efficiency: A simulation study in the Washington, D.C., area found that 40% of travelers who use pretrip traveler information would save \$60 or more per year (RITA, U.S. Department of Transportation 2013). - Energy and environment: A simulation study indicated that integrating traveler information with traffic and incident management systems in Seattle, Washington, could reduce emissions by 1% to 3%, lower fuel consumption by 0.8%, and improve fuel economy by 1.3% (RITA, U.S. Department of Transportation 2013). - Customer satisfaction - An evaluation of an Arizona 511 telephone traveler information system found that more than 70% of users surveyed were satisfied with the enhancements (RITA, U.S. Department of Transportation 2013). - O In Houston, real-time travel time information posted on DMSs influenced drivers' route choice.
+Eighty-five percent of respondents indicated that they changed their route because of the information provided.
+(Of these respondents, 66% said that they saved travel time as a result of the route change, and 29% were not sure.)
+Overall, drivers were primarily interested in seeing incident and travel time information (Maccubbin et al. 2008).

-Road Weather Information Systems (RWIS)
+Road Weather Information Systems

-• Safety: A wet pavement detection system In North Carolina on I-85 yielded a 39 percent reduction in the annual crash rate under wet conditions (1).

-Anti-icing systems deployed on bridges in Utah, Minnesota, and Kentucky found crash reductions from 25% to 100%.
-(3).

-In Vantage, Washington, the deployment of an automated anti-icing system on I-90 was projected to eliminate up to 80 percent of snow and ice related crashes (5).
+- Safety - A wet pavement detection system in North Carolina on I-85 yielded a 39% reduction in the annual crash rate under wet conditions (RITA, U.S. Department of Transportation 2013). - Anti-icing systems deployed on bridges in Utah, Minnesota, and Kentucky led to crash reductions from 25% to 100%.
+(ITS Joint Program Office, U.S. Department of Transportation 2009). - In Vantage, Washington, the deployment of an automated anti-icing system on I-90 was projected to eliminate up to 80% of snow- and ice-related crashes (Maccubbin et al. 2008).